pinterest/gestalt/docs/markdown/android/sheet.md

 ## Mobile best practices

 - Sheets should be triggered by the users action, like tapping on a button.
-- Use a sheet for non-imersive content and simple tasks.
+- Use a sheet for non-immersive content and simple tasks.
 - Sheets always sit in front of other UI elements.

 <TwoCol>